 Stop or Eliminate the behaviour in the following ways:

-2. EXTINCTION – BE FIRM, YET LOVING IN SETTING BOUNDARIES – Decrease facial feedback or even eye- contact during the display of the undesired behaviour.
-Sometimes children may seek this out as the reward.
+BE FIRM, YET LOVING IN SETTING BOUNDARIES – Decrease facial feedback or even eye- contact during the display of the undesired behaviour.
+Sometimes children may seek this attention as the reward for their challenging behaviour.
 Be neutral and calm, yet firm in setting boundaries.
 This means consistency until desired behaviour is displayed.

-I have to mention that each child is uniquely different and this is in no way a recipe for disaster management.
+Each child (and situation) is of course uniquely different and this is in no way a recipe for disaster management.

 As a parent, feel free to explore these strategies at your own discretion and see which one works for your child.

 Make sure that when you try them out, you are consistent and everyone involved in disciplining your child is aware of the strategies being used.

 Also, these tips come with the additional “key points to remember” which you can download below 👇

 COMMENT below to receive your very own FREE Additional Behaviour Management Tips for Parents – PDF!